TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \subsubsection{Feature Extraction}

 \textbf{\ref{rq:leakprivinfo}: Can finetuned models leak private information about their pretraining datasets via black-box queries?}

 To answer this research question, we evaluate the success of our \attackname\ attack on models finetuned without updating any of the pretrained parameters (i.e. feature extraction).
-We consider two tasks in our experiments where feature extraction is used to finetune our target model: Coarse CIFAR-100 and CIFAR-10.
+We consider three tasks in our experiments where feature extraction is used to finetune our target model: Coarse CIFAR-100, CIFAR-10, and Caltech 101.
 Because feature extraction relies on the pretrained model being relevant to the downstream task, we choose the two most similar downstream tasks to pretraining.
 Our attack's success depends on the target model having high utility on its respective task, so it is important to ensure that we choose downstream tasks that are similar or relevant to the pretraining task when using feature extraction to finetune models.
-To transfer the pretrained models to Coarse CIFAR-100 and CIFAR-10, we remove the final classification layer, and replace it with a randomly initialized classification layer which has proper number of classes for the new downstream task.
+To transfer the pretrained CIFAR-100 models to Coarse CIFAR-100 and CIFAR-10 and the pretrained Tiny ImageNet models to Caltech 101, we remove the final classification layer, and replace it with a randomly initialized classification layer which has proper number of classes for the new downstream task.
 The remaining weights are kept frozen throughout training.